edubf22/mini-project-IV/README.md

 * **Candidates who are employed**.
 This related to the second hypothesis - someone with some sort of income is more likely to pay back the loan.

 ## EDA
+Different insights could be obtained by performing EDA.
+Some of these insights are presented below:
 - The property area does not seem to play a significant role.
 Average income, loan amount and term all seemed to be relatively close regardless of the property location
 - There is significant disparity in the income of male and female applicants, but it does not seem to be the same for